 Eplontersen, formerly known as IONIS-TTR-LRx and AKCEA-TTR-LRx, is an investigational ligand-conjugated antisense (LICA) medicine designed to inhibit the production of TTR protein.
 We are developing eplontersen as a monthly self-administered subcutaneous injection to treat all types of ATTR.

 ATTR amyloidosis is a systemic, progressive and fatal disease in which patients experience multiple overlapping clinical manifestations caused by the inappropriate formation and aggregation of TTR amyloid deposits in various tissues and organs, including peripheral nerves, heart, intestinal tract, eyes, kidneys, central nervous system, thyroid and bone marrow.
 The progressive accumulation of TTR amyloid deposits in these tissues and organs leads to organ failure and eventually death.

-ATTR cardiomyopathy is caused by the accumulation of misfolded TTR protein in the cardiac muscle.
-Patients experience ongoing debilitating heart damage resulting in progressive heart failure, which results in death within 3 to 5 years from disease onset.
-ATTR cardiomyopathy includes both the genetic and wild-type form of the disease.
-There are an estimated 240,000 patients with ATTR cardiomyopathy worldwide.
+ATTR-CM is caused by the accumulation of misfolded TTR protein in the cardiac muscle.
+Patients experience ongoing debilitating heart damage resulting in progressive heart failure, which results in death within three to five years from disease onset.
+ATTR-CM includes both the genetic and wild-type form of the disease.
+There are an estimated 300,000 to 500,000 patients with ATTR-CM worldwide.

 Safety and efficacy have not been evaluated by any regulatory authorities for the indications described.